CodeNarc/CodeNarc/codenarc-configuring-rules.md

 **CodeNarc** reads the properties file named "codenarc.properties", if found on the classpath, and applies the property values to any matching *Rules*.
 You can optionally override the location of the properties file by setting the "codenarc.properties.file" system property to the path or URL of the properties file.
-That can include a "file:" URL to load from a relative or absolute path on the filesystem (e.g., "file:relative/path/override-codenarc.properties").
-If the properties file is not found, then do nothing.
+You can also override the location of the properties file by specifying the `-properties=FILENAME` command-line parameter (if executing CodeNarc from the command-line).
+In either case, that filename can include a "file:" URL to load from a relative or absolute path on the filesystem (e.g., "file:relative/path/override-codenarc.properties").
+If the properties file is not found, then it logs a warning message but does nothing else.

 For each properties entry of the form *[rule-name].[property-name]=[property-value]*, the named property for the rule matching *rule-name* is set to the